Lawyer Representing Clients Against Police Brutality in Essex County

 What to Do After an Injury Due to Police Brutality

 Report it immediately.
 Seek out the assistance of an attorney.
 Under the New Jersey Tort Claims Act, you must report a personal injury claim within 90 days after the injury.
 Furthermore, both federal and state law provides immunities to law enforcement employees.
 You must act quickly to protect your rights.
-If you need legal assistance, the lawyers at The Mark Law Firm are a team of qualified attorneys who handle police brutality cases for clients.
+If you need legal assistance, The Mark Law Firm is a qualified team that handles police brutality cases for clients.

 Can I Recover Money For My Injuries?